ministryofjustice/security-guidance/docs/using-live-data-for-testing-purposes.md

 2. Any other MOJ business group, agency, contractor, IT supplier and partner who in any way designs, develops or supplies services \(including processing, transmitting and storing data\) for, or on behalf of the MOJ.

 ## Do you really need to use live data?

+According to [Information Commissioners Office](https://ico.org.uk/), you may use either live or dummy data to test your products so long as they are compliant with data protection law.
+However, using dummy data may be preferable as it does not carry any risk to data subjects.

+If you are processing live data, you will need to complete a Data Protection Impact Assessment beforehand if there is a possibility of risk to the data subject.
+The ICO has helpful information about using a [Sandbox](https://ico.org.uk/for-organisations/the-guide-to-the-sandbox/) to help utilise personal data safely.

 Data used for testing purposes must have characteristics that are as close as possible to operational data.
 But that is not the same thing as needing to use live data.